simonpoulding/DataGenerators.jl/README.md

 	julia> setnmcschoicemodel!(g, x->length(x))
 	data generator SmallIntGen with 1 choice points using NMCS choice model (policy: sampler choice model)

 The *simple choice model* is a naive stochastic choice model that is used mainly for testing the `DataGenerators` package.
-The *NMCS choice model* is described below in the section 'Optimising the Generation Process' below.
+The *NMCS choice model* is described below in the section 'Optimising the Generation Process'.

 Further choice models, such as deterministic choice models, will be provided in future versions of the `DataGenerators` package.
-Currently, the *sampler choice model* is recommended for generating random data.
+Currently, the default *sampler choice model* is recommended for generating random data.

 #### Optimising the Choice Model